01 of 20

 Overview of the Journey

-The 200 kilometer (125 mile) road from Manali to Kaza in Spiti is filled with spectacular ever changing scenery.
-From the dense forested hills of Manali, to the rocky barren planes and peaks around Chattru, and the sweeping snow covered mountains surrounding Kunzam Pass.
+The 200 kilometers (125 miles) road from Manali to Kaza in Spiti, India is filled with spectacular ever-changing scenery.
+From the densely forested hills of Manali to the rocky barren planes and peaks around Chattru, and the sweeping snow covered mountains surrounding Kunzam Pass.
 As these photos show, it really is a visual feast that ensures you'll never be bored of the journey.

 02 of 20